citation-file-format/citation-file-format/index.md

 ## Rationale

-> The rationale for a standardized, machine- and human-readable format for `CITATION` files is discussed in {% cite standardized-citation-files %}.
+> The rationale for a standardized, machine- and human-readable format for `CITATION` files is discussed in more detail in
+{% cite standardized-citation-files %}.
 CFF has been developed to support all use cases for the citation of software, as discussed in {% cite principles %}, and thus promote attribution and credit for software in general, and research software in particular.